 Additional data and technical notes are presented in four appendices.
 Appendix A provides basic program data on each of the main welfare programs and their recipients; Appendix B shows how dependence is affected by the inclusion of benefits from the SSI program; Appendix C includes additional data on nonmarital childbearing; and Appendix D provides background information on several data and technical issues.
-The main welfare programs included in Appendix A are:
+The main welfare programs in Appendix A include the following.

-- The Food Stamp Program provides monthly food stamp benefits to individuals living in families or alone, provided their income and assets are below limits set in Federal law.
+- The Food Stamp Program provides monthly food stamp benefits to individuals living in families or alone, provided their income and assets are below limits set in federal law.
 It reaches more poor people over the course of a year than any other means-tested public assistance program.
-Appendix A provides historical data from 1970 to 2003.
+Appendix A provides historical data from 1962 to 2006.

-The Supplemental Security Income (SSI) program provides monthly cash payments to elderly, blind, or disabled individuals or couples whose income and assets are below levels set in Federal law.
+- The Supplemental Security Income (SSI) program provides monthly cash payments to elderly, blind or disabled individuals or couples whose income and assets are below levels set in federal law.
 Though the majority of recipients are adults, disabled children also are eligible.
-Historical data from 1974 through 2003 are provided in Appendix A.
+Historical data from 1974 through 2006 are provided in Appendix A.